SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Land

-• The author recommends strengthening all three signals rather than treating AI visibility as a single tactic.
+- Strengthen all 3 signals rather than treating AI visibility as a single tactic.

-• The piece frames brand discovery signals as the foundation for appearing in generative answers.
+- Brand discovery signals are the foundation for appearing in generative answers.

 Writesonic's Field Lessons on Winning AI Citations